kuma-coffee/learning-HTML/README.md

 # learning-HTML
-This is code I have used, when learning HTML <br/>
+This is code I have used, when learning HTML at https://www.w3schools.com/html<br/>
 Note: this is just the code and have no descirption on it, if u want to know about it just go to https://www.w3schools.com/html

 # IDE-to-use